a-dejesus/focus-music-scripts/README.md

 This project started from a simple need: I wanted to listen to music without lyrics while working.
 These bash scripts process a folder of music to produce instrumental-only tracks, helping me maintain focus.

-It’s a small project, but meaningful — it reflects problem-solving without emotional friction, just tinkering and making something useful for daily life.

 Spleeter Album Separation Script

 This repository contains a shell script to automatically separate MP3 tracks into stems (vocals and accompaniment) using Spleeter in Docker.

 Quick Start

-1. Install Requirements
+1. **Install Requirements**

-Docker installed and running.
+  >Docker installed and running.

-A folder containing the MP3 tracks you want to process.
+  >A folder containing the MP3 tracks you want to process.

-2. Pull the Spleeter Docker Image
+2. **Pull the Spleeter Docker Image**

-Run:
+  >Run:

-docker pull deezer/spleeter:3.6-2stems
+  >`docker pull deezer/spleeter:3.6-2stems`

-3. Configure the Script
+3. **Configure the Script**

-Open spleeter_album.sh and set the ALBUM_DIR variable to your folder path:
+  >Open spleeter_album.sh and set the ALBUM_DIR variable to your folder path:

-ALBUM_DIR="/full/path/to/your/album"
+  >`ALBUM_DIR="/full/path/to/your/album"`

-The script will create an output folder in this directory for the separated stems.
+  >The script will create an output folder in this directory for the separated stems.

-4. Run the Script
+4. **Run the Script**

-Make it executable:
+  >Make it executable:

-chmod +x spleeter_album.sh
+  >`chmod +x spleeter_album.sh`

-Then run:
+  >Then run:

-./spleeter_album.sh
+  >`./spleeter_album.sh`

-For each MP3 in your folder, the script will:
+  >For each MP3 in your folder, the script will:

-Print the file being processed.
+  >Print the file being processed.

-Separate it into vocals and accompaniment using Spleeter in Docker.
+  >Separate it into vocals and accompaniment using Spleeter in Docker.

-Save the stems in the output folder.
+  >Save the stems in the output folder.

-5. Output
+5. **Output**

-After running, your folder will look like:
+  >After running, your folder will look like:

-AlbumFolder/
+  <pre> AlbumFolder/
   ├── 01 - Track1.mp3
   ├── 02 - Track2.mp3
   └── output/
       ├── 01 - Track1/
       │ ├── vocals.wav
       │ └── accompaniment.wav
       └── 02 - Track2/
         ├── vocals.wav
-└── accompaniment.wav
+        └── accompaniment.wav </pre>

 Notes